-In August 2016, Malaysia Competition Commission ("MyCC") had commenced investigation under Section 15(1) of the Competition Act 2010 ("the Act") against the General Insurance Association of Malaysia ("PIAM") and its 22 member companies with regards to an alleged infringement of Section 4(2)(a) of the Act in relation to an agreement to fix parts trade discount and labour rates for 6 vehicle makes.
+In August 2016, Malaysia Competition Commission ("MyCC") commenced investigation under Section 15(1) of the Competition Act 2010 ("the Act") against the General Insurance Association of Malaysia ("PIAM") and its 22 member companies with regards to an alleged infringement of Section 4(2)(a) of the Act in relation to an agreement to fix parts trade discount and labour rates for 6 vehicle makes.
 On 22 February 2017, MyCC issued a proposed decision to all 22 member companies, proposing to impose collective penalty of RM213.5 million on the general insurance industry.
-As an 'industry collective action', the Company together with PIAM, submitted written representation and made oral representation to MyCC on 25 April 2017 and 29 January 2018 respectively to defend the allegation.
-Final decision by MyCC is yet to be informed.
+As an 'industry collective action', the Company together with PIAM, submitted a written representation and made oral representation to MyCC on 25 April 2017 and 29 January 2018 respectively to defend the allegation.